 From 2006-2016, Tim was a guide each spring on the Christmas Island Bird’n’Nature Week, during which he explores the island’s ecology.
 In 2017 he was a guide in Borneo instead.

 Tim has appeared on many television and radio programs, including a TV New Zealand episode named ‘Feral Future’ after his 5th book.
-The book also provided the focus for an episode of Australia Talks Back, the Radio National program.
 Tim was the voice of radio advertisements aired when Brisbane City Council introduced vegetation protection in the 1990s.

 Topics that Tim often speaks about include climate change adaptation and invasive species problems and management.
 At the Queensland Government’s first Natural Resources Conference he was engaged by the government to provide the address about pests and weeds and the associated policy challenges.
 Since his bird book appeared in 2014 he has given many talks on birds.